 I confess these things in the hopes that you gain the confidence to push forward and strive for mastery.
 That’s the best you and any of us can do.
 If you’re always getting better, you’ll be one step ahead.

 Approach every day with confidence knowing that, on that day, you know more than you’ve ever known from the day before.

 Then six months after that you recognize how much of an imbecile you were.

 Of course, none of this means that you are allowed to be irresponsible.
 Here is how you can strategically build up a diverse level of knowledge for working with different clients without overwhelming yourself:

 Step 1.
 Figure out whom you are qualified to train and become confident in that

 In my experience, the real reason that younger trainers lack confidence in themselves and their abilities is that they don’t know which kinds of clients they should be working with.
 If you reflect on previous sales meetings with clients, you can probably remember feeling comfortable in some, excited in others, and downright worn out by the rest.
 This is normal.

 We want to work with people we feel excited about, but the key to attracting these right kinds of clients is first knowing who those clients are.
-To better speak to that, this article by Elsbeth Vaino is excellent for helping you find your niche.
+To better speak to that, this article will help you find your niche.